opnsense/docs/source/manual/how-tos/wireguard-client.rst

 The setup of a central VPN server is very simple.
 Just go to tab **Server** and create a new instance.
 Give it a **Name** and set a desired **Listen Port**.
 If you have more than one server instance be aware that you can use the **Listen Port** only once.
-For **Tunnel Address** choose a new virtual network to run communication over it, just like with OpenVPN or GRE (e.g. 192.168.0.1/24).
+For **Tunnel Address** choose an unused network to tunnel all clients just like with OpenVPN or GRE (e.g. 192.168.0.1/24).
 **Peers** can not be chosen yet since we have not created them yet.
-After hitting **Save changes** you can reopen the newly created instance, write down your new public key and give it to the other side.
+After hitting **Save changes** you can reopen the newly created instance, write down your new public key and give it to the other side in a secure way (e.g. PGP encrypted or via SMS).

 Now go to tab **Endpoints** and add the fist road warrior, give it a **Name**, insert the **Public Key** and the **Tunnel Address** (e.g. 192.168.0.2/24). **Endpoint Address** and  **Endpoint Port**